 “Just how the hell did you survive?”

-Richard breathed as he hugged his girlfriend, at least that’s what he thought of her as.
+Richard breathed as he hugged his friend, at least that’s what he thought of her as.
 “I don’t know.
-All I know is that I remember my CPO being cut in half by a piece of flying debris from the hull and he was just a few inches away from me.
+All I know is that I remember my CPO being cut in half by a piece of flying debris from the hull and he was just a meter away from me.
 I think the poor bastard was still alive for a few seconds after; I have no idea how though.”
 He shook his head again, recalling the scene, taking a ragged breath.
-“If it had been a few inches…,” he shuddered.
+“If it had been a half meter…,” he shuddered.
 “Yeah, I’m alive and he’s not.
 I can’t explain why.
 Dumb luck I guess.”
 Having her in his arms felt like the only thing that confirmed he was still alive.

 Hoshi cleared her throat over their comlink as the lift slowed.
 Hoshi peered out of the lift and looked down the darkened corridor.
 No one was there or at least she couldn’t see anyone.
 “Come on you two, you two will have all the time to cuddle like teenagers when we get basket leave.”